 They walked the narrow path of the forest, with the chief priest leading the way, and Terngu with his mother following closely.

-The chief priest made chants, with the baby held in his left arm as they went.
+The chief priest made chants, with the baby nestled in the crook of his left arm as they went.

 When they got to the riverside, the priest placed the baby on the ground, reciting some incantations.